alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as when one or both nodes are not present in the tree, or when one node is an ancestor of the other.
 The provided code snippets handle some of these, but you might need to add further checks depending on your specific requirements.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about the graph, such as:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **Data points:** (e.g., x and y coordinates, categories and values)
+* **Equation:** (e.g., y = 2x + 1)
+* **Variables:**  (If using an equation, what are the independent and dependent variables?)
+* **Range:** (What is the range of x and y values you want to show?)

+Once you give me this information, I can help you graph it.
+I can't create a visual graph directly, but I can help you understand how to create one yourself, or I can provide you with the data in a format that you can easily copy into a graphing tool (like Excel, Google Sheets, or Desmos).